cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 # Acknowledgments
 {:numbered="false"}

-We would like to thank Simo Sorce, Ilari Liusvaara, Neil Madden, Anders Rundgren, David Waite, and Russ Housley for their review feedback.
+We would like to thank Simo Sorce, Ilari Liusvaara, Neil Madden, Anders Rundgren, David Waite, Russ Housley, and Lucas Prabel for their comments and reviews of this document.